 The “stretch and fold” method for making sourdough

-Most people seem to have their way that works for them, and for me the “stretch and fold” method gives me reliable results every time.
-Stretching and folding is also the method I use for doughs, sourdough or doughs using commercial yeast, that have a high water content such as focaccia and ciabatta.
+For me the “stretch and fold” method, in place of traditional kneading, gives me reliable results every time.
+Stretching and folding is also the method I use for doughs that have a high water content such as focaccia and ciabatta, whether the sourdough version or if using commercial yeast.

 The “stretch and fold” method is brilliant with a wetter, slack dough and is very easy.
 It takes a little longer than kneading traditionally but it is by no means labour intensive: you simply pop back to every half an hour or so for just a few minutes at a time.